Salahub/chi-pooling/README.md

 The other script files (**simulateConstM_fullgrid.R**, **simulateConstM.R**, **simulateVarM_fullgrid.R**, **simulateVarM.R**)
-are iterations of jobs meant to be run on a machine without human intervention, and so are not generally very accessible.
-They run the power simulations in Sections 4.4 and 4.6.2 which compare the chi-squared pooled p-value to the uniformly most powerful pooled p-value.
+are jobs meant to be run on a machine without human intervention, and so are generally not very easily read.
+They perform power simulations from Sections 4.4 and 4.6.2 of my thesis which compare the chi-squared pooled p-value to the uniformly most powerful pooled p-value over a number of settings.